Is Adoption Right for Me? [How Adoption Can Create a Better Future]

 Ultimately, you are the only one who can answer this question.
 No matter your circumstances or where you might be in your adoption plan, you are always the one in charge — and you can always decide whether or not to follow through with your adoption plan at any time.

-When parenting isn’t the best option for you, adoption can be a loving and rewarding decision that creates a better life for everyone involved.
+When becoming a parent or raising another child isn’t the best option for you, adoption can be a loving and rewarding decision that creates a better life for everyone involved.
 You will have seemingly endless questions, even if you’ve already started the adoption process.
 The important thing to remember is that you are in complete control of your adoption journey.

 If you are asking, “How do you know if adoption is right for you?” you may consider also asking yourself some of these important questions.

 If you’re ready to start the adoption process with our agency or wanting more information on adoption, call us toll-free today at 1-800-ADOPTION, or visit our online contact forms for prospective birth mothers and prospective adoptive parents.

 1. Do I Fully Understand the Adoption Process?

 If you are wondering how to know if “giving a baby up for adoption” is the right thing for you, you first need to understand a few important things.

 Adoption is not “giving up on” or “giving away” your baby; it is choosing to give your child the best life possible — a life you may not be able to provide yourself at this point in time.

 As a prospective birth mother, you will always be in charge of your journey.
 You will determine what makes you comfortable each step of the way, including your preferences for adoption contact, your delivery experience and more, and you can make changes to your adoption plan at any time.